cloudandbigdatalab/OpenStack-Doc/nova/Introduction.md

 	- 6.2) Bugs
 		- 6.2.1) DELETE /servers returns 404 when it should return 405
 		- 6.2.2) nova dashboard displays wrong quotas
+		- 6.2.3) Language enhancements in the description of [oslo_messaging_rabbit]
+		- 6.2.4) no warning message for empty username with inline user edit
 - 7) Code Contribution
 - 8) References